-If your child is visually impaired and eligible for early intervention services, you will find that as she approaches the age of three, a process of moving her through the educational system will begin.
-Under the Individuals with Disabilities Education Act (IDEA), when your toddler turns three, she moves into "school age services."
+If your child is visually impaired and eligible for early intervention services, you will find that as she approaches the age of three, the process of moving her through the educational system will begin.
+Under the Individuals with Disabilities Education Act (IDEA), when your toddler turns three, she moves into “school-age services.”

 You can begin by talking to your child’s early intervention team.
 Your child may have the option of going to a preschool program for children with visual impairments, for children with different types of disabilities, or for children who don’t have disabilities at all.
 Find out what your options are and visit the programs to see them for yourself.
 Like everything else, each program will have its strengths and its shortcomings.
 Look closely at them and think about which one might work best for your child.

 When you visit a program, take your child with you.
 Pay attention to how adults and children at the school respond to her.
 Although first impressions sometimes can be misleading, more often than not the reception you and your child get when you visit will tell you a lot about how the program is run.

 Ask to talk to some other families whose children attend the program you’re considering for your child.
 Though each family will have a unique experience, you can still get a good overall picture by talking to other parents.

 In each program, get specifics on what services will be available to your child and how often she’ll receive them.
 Find out the qualifications of the person providing the service.
 For example, if your daughter is a potential braille reader, it is important to find out if a teacher of students with visual impairments who has knowledge about early braille literacy will be working with her.